Are your kids getting their leprechaun trap ready to go?

 It’s quite the let down in the morning.

 This Saint Patrick’s Day morning sadness is what prompted me to create this letter.

 To tell my children that their trap was awesome and amazing and that they ALMOST succeeded.

 Receiving this letter on the morning of St. Patty’s Day is going to 100% make them excited for next year and they won’t even think about being disappointed.

-I’ve always thought that the pre-Saint Patrick’s Day activities (building the leprechaun trap) are much more fun than the actual day.
+I’ve always thought that the pre-Saint Patrick’s Day activities (such as building a leprechaun trap for kids) are much more fun than the actual day.

 This printable letter is a fun way to bring some fun to your St. Patrick’s Day celebration.

 Your PDF digital file comes with this adorable, colorful free printable complete with a leprechaun, rainbow, pot of gold, four leaf clovers and a cute encouraging letter.

 Here’s what the letter says: